SymfonyCasts/api-platform/sfcasts/ep3-custom-data/validator-logic.md

 symfony run bin/phpunit --filter=testPublishCheeseListingValidation
 ```

-This will fail but... awesome: we can see the response.
-A *giant* 403 error.
+This will fail but... sweet!
+We can see the response: a *giant* 403 error.
 I'll comment that out and keep my validation logic.

-We now have a RESTful way to publish a listing and execute custom logic.
+We now have a RESTful way to publish a listing and execute custom logic!
 In the
 fourth part of this series, we'll talk about other ways that we could have
 accomplished this, like using the Messenger integration or creating a truly
 custom operation.
 But I really like this solution.

-Next: I want to talk about how to add a completely custom field to your resource:
+Next: let's talk about how to add a *completely* custom field to your resource:
 a field that doesn't live in your entity and that might even require a service
 to calculate.
 We actually did this in a previous tutorial... but it was *so*
 custom that it didn't show up in our documentation.
-Let's see an even better way.
+Let's learn an even better way.